pevogam/avocado-i2n/README.md

 of 'f' (force), 'i' (ignore), 'r' (reuse), 'a' (abort) and carries a special meaning according to its position - the first position determines the action of choice if the setup is present and the second if the setup is missing.
-Here is a brief description of each possible policies and action combinations:
+Here is a brief description of each possible policy and action combination (excluding the second two characters):

     ----------------------------------------
     -            - existing - non-existing -